birkheadc/transcript_chopper/src/assets/anki/anki_readme.txt

 2. In Anki, go to File -> Import.
 Select `deck.txt`.

   - All of the default options should be fine as is, but you may wish to modify them to suit your study methods.
+    `deck.txt` puts the text of the card in field 1, and the link to the audio file in field 2.
+Keep this in mind when choosing where to map which field.

 3. After importing, you can safely delete this folder; Anki will keep its own copies of the contents.